 Then, in 2016, a friend of mine and I came to life’s crossroads.
 We both knew God had a plan for each of our lives and that we needed to take action and be obedient to Him.
 We agreed to hold each other accountable.
 For me, it was my writing.
 To make a long story short, I began to write with the ultimate goal of becoming a full-time writer.
 It was during this beginning phase that I wrote the first draft of The Five Barred Gate.

 Even though I picked up several regular writing gigs, it was never enough to quit my day job.
 So, it remained a side job.
-I continued to pray for the opportunity to write full time.
+I continued to pray for the opportunity to write full-time.
 In the middle of 2017, I injured my ankle on the job.
-It wasn’t serious, but bad enough to keep me out of work for six months.
-I used that down time to write as much as I could and began editing my novel.
+It wasn’t serious but bad enough to keep me out of work for six months.
+I used that downtime to write as much as I could and began editing my novel.
 By the time I returned to work in January of 2018, I had a pretty decent writing portfolio.
-One of the successes being my first published article.
+One of the successes was my first published article.
 I continued to write, praying for an opportunity to write full time.

 In March of 2018, through one of my UpWork clients, I was given the opportunity to submit a children’s book I had written for our daughter Audrey.
 When I wrote it, I had no intention of pursuing publication.
 It was something silly that I wrote for my little girl who asked for a story about a snail.
 But Isabella Media wanted to see it.
 I submitted it, they loved it and extended me a contract.
 Now Elissa the Curious Snail has three adventures in print, the fourth will be released within the next month and a fifth by Christmas.